Corpus Companion: Nirvana

 Naturally, we will run into some grey areas here; such as 3rd-party artwork which was specifically commissioned by Nirvana for use in official releases.
 Also in question are materials such as official correspondence (both personal and legal), interviews, and works which were created but remained unused (such as alternate cover photos for Nevermind featuring a female baby).¹

-Along with this, a massive amount of promotional material (such as posters, T-shirts, and other merchandise) was — and still is — created in support of the band, by non-members of Nirvana (but inclusive or derivative of their works).
+Along with this, a massive amount of promotional material (such as posters, T-shirts, and other merchandise) was — and still is — created in support of the band, by non-members of Nirvana (but are inclusive or derivative of their works).
 There also exists a parallel and ongoing stream of criticism, analysis, and documentation specifically instigated by Nirvana’s work… which I am considering a distinctly separate entity.²

 For the sake of expediency, in this example I will be limiting the concept of Nirvana’s “body of work” to the list of A/V materials detailed above.